sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 7.)
-Within the Windows (C:) folder, create a folder named "PHP" and extract all files from the compressed zip folder into the recently made PHP folder.
+Within the Windows (C:) folder, create a folder named "PHP" and then extract all files from "php-7.3.8-nts-Win32-VC15-x86" into the PHP folder.

+  - Then, install the remaining files:
+    - VC_redist_x86
+    - mysql-5.5.62-win32
+      - Setup Type: Typical
+      - Server Instance Configuration: Standard Configuration
+        - Password: root

 <p>
 </p>
 <p>